AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 dataTable.addData(data);
 ```

-**3. Mapping Data & Creating Series.** Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to [map](#mapping) the table – link the names of data fields required by the type of series you are going to create to the indexes of columns or names of fields in your data.
+**3. Mapping Data & Creating Series.** Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to [map](#mapping) the table – link the names of data fields required by the type of the series you are going to create to the indexes of columns or names of fields in your data.

 ```
 var mapping = dataTable.mapAs({open: 1, high: 2, low: 3, close: 4});